5 Common UX Mistakes in Web Design

-We experience it every day—the awkward street sign, packaging lid that just won’t open, the door you don’t know whether to pull or push, etc. On the web, it’s the page with no scroll buttons, social media icons that cover content, illegible fonts, or buttons that are alien to users.
-If you’re a regular internet user, you’ve probably encountered a bad user experience—maybe even flagged some websites.
-In this article, we’ll explore the top 5 common UX mistakes in web design and recommendations to avoid it.
+We experience it daily—the awkward street sign, packaging lid that just won’t open, the door you don’t know whether to pull or push, etc. On the web, it’s a page with no scroll buttons, social media icons covering content, illegible fonts, or buttons alien to users.
+If you’re a regular internet user, you’ve probably encountered a lousy user experience—maybe even flagged some websites.
+In this article, we’ll explore the top 5 common UX mistakes in web design, bad examples, and recommendations to avoid them.

-A great website should provide an engaging user experience and help site visitors accomplish tasks fast.
-Unfortunately, web designers often focus on aesthetics, and in most cases, end up relying on trends at the expense of user experience.
+A great website should provide an engaging user experience and help visitors accomplish tasks quickly.
+Unfortunately, web designers often focus on aesthetics and, in most cases, rely on trends at the expense of user experience.
 The result?

-Serious UX mistakes are made that make it hard for users to understand the UI and navigate the website—which often leads to high bounce rates.
-Reduce your bounce rates and increase your site’s conversions by avoiding these common UX mistakes.
+Serious UX mistakes make it hard for users to understand the UI and navigate the website—which often leads to high bounce rates.
+Reduce bounce rates and increase your site’s conversions by avoiding these common UX mistakes.

 Common UX Mistakes in Web Design